Expensify/slate/source/employeeUpdater/index.html.md

 role | String | One of `user`, `auditor`, `admin`.
 If passed, specifies the role of the account in the policy in Expensify.
 Policy owners and the account running the request cannot have their role demoted from `admin`. additionalPolicyIDs | JSON array | List of additional policies the employee should be added to shouldRemoveFromUnassignedPolicies | Boolean | Whether to remove an employee from policies they're not direcly assigned to via `policyID`, `additionalPolicyIDs`, or as another employee's `managerEmail`.
-Defaults to `false`.
+Defaults to `false`. defaultTags | JSON Array | Default tag values when the employee creates an expense on that policy.

 <aside class="notice">
     <strong>Important note on <code>employeeID</code></strong>: the <code>employeeID</code> field is used to detect when an employee's email address changes on your end.
 We set the new email as the primary login and switch the old email to a <a href="https://community.expensify.com/discussion/4432/how-to-add-a-secondary-login" target="_blank">secondary login</a>.
 Be careful using production employee IDs for testing purposes.
 Additionally, this field will automatically populate Custom Field 1 with its value in the Policy Members table for a given user, as long as no other custom value is passed to that field.
 Ensure Custom Field 1 is not utilized for other data in the policy before implementing the Advanced Employee Updater.